 So here are seven ways to turn it all around and be a money goal-getter!

 1. Figure out how much money you have

 It’s really easy to say you want to save XX amount of money or pay off a certain amount of debt.
 But if you don’t know how much money you actually have to put towards your goal, that’s a recipe for failure.

-So how do you figure out how much money you’ve got to put towards your goals?
+So how do you figure out how much money you’ve got to put towards your personal financial goals?

 Easy.
 You get cozy with your budget.

 I know, I know, budgeting sounds like a whole lot of not fun.

 But really, having a budget is crucial to your success when it comes to setting and reaching your personal financial goals.